OfficeForProductSafetyAndStandards/product-safety-database/README.md

 See [contributing](CONTRIBUTING.md).

-## GOV.UK Notify

-If you want to send emails from your development instance, or update any API keys for the deployed instances, you'll need an account for [GOV.UK Notify](https://www.notifications.service.gov.uk) - ask someone on the team to invite you.

-## GOV.UK Platform as a Service

-If you want to update any of the deployed instances, you'll need an account for [GOV.UK PaaS](https://admin.london.cloud.service.gov.uk/) - ask someone on the team to invite you.

 ## Amazon Web Services

 We're using AWS for file storage on the S3 service.
 You'll need an account - ask someone on the team to invite you.
 If you get an error saying you don't have permission to set something, make sure you have MFA set up.